 $ 159.99 for lifetime access

 Are you interested in playing games?
 The app Lingo Arcade features four, fun game modes that help you to get a feeling for the Spanish language.
 The app includes a huge library of words and sentences that will improve your vocabulary and comprehension.

 Lingo Arcade is appropriate for beginners as well as for intermediate Spanish learners.
 You can simply choose the level that’s right for you.

-It’s also a great way to introduce children to learn Spanish as it’s very easy to use.
-In addition, Lingo Arcade is based on the approach that the most effective way to learn a language is the way kids learn languages – intuitively and without translations.
+It’s also a great way to introduce children to learning Spanish as it’s very easy to use.
+In addition, Lingo Arcade is based on the approach that the most effective way to learn a language – intuitively and without translations.
 The games make you learn and memorize new information by creating mental pictures.